samanthaming/samanthaming.com/articles/basics/string-split.md

 // 'samantha'
 ```

-A handy one I've been using split is for url addresses.
+A handy one I've been using split is for URL addresses.
 Check it!

 ```javascript
 const url = 'www.samanthaming.com/tidbits/80-flatmap';